howToCodeWell/howtocodewell.fm/source/_episodes/26-how-to-be-a-better-web-developer-emma-wedekind.md

 date:   2019-06-28
 season: 2
 episode: 26
-guests: [emmawedekind-emma-wedekind]
+guests: [EmmaBostian-emma-wedekind]
 youtubeId: j9oBzlfex6g
 podcast_id: 10325870
-guest: Emma Wedekind
+guest: Emma Bostian
-guests_twitter: emmawedekind
+guests_twitter: EmmaBostian
 meta:
     description: "Emma Wedekind talks about how to be a better web developer on the How To Code Well podcast"
 ---